-Alex is mostly known for (1) turning Snapchat into a remote filesystem, (2) porting lisp to the Apple //e, (3) implementing Python 3 in a couple thousand lines of Haskell, (4) writing two chapters of the upcoming AOSA book, and (5) organizing !!Con.
+Alex is mostly known for (1) turning Snapchat into a remote filesystem, (2) porting lisp to the Apple //e, (3) implementing Python 3 in a couple thousand lines of Haskell, and (4) organizing !!Con.

 Alex has been programming for about 4 years (as of early 2014).

 Alex is currently employed at Microsoft.

 Turtles: turns Apple //e -> lisp machine —

 Wrote code to send the assembled lisp interpreter binary from a laptop through the audio jack, to the Apple //e, which then stores the lisp and opens up a REPL.

 pyli—Python 3 compiler in < 4000 lines of code —